'We can't be thankful enough': First RSAF evacuation flight from Saudi Arabia arrives in Singapore

 The deployment of the aircraft is solely to support the assisted departure operations, according to the ministries.

-Singapore had mounted two repatriation flights over the weekend out of Muscat, Oman.
+Singapore had mounted two repatriation flights last week out of Muscat, Oman.

 The Singapore Airlines flights brought home Singaporeans in Oman and the United Arab Emirates – countries where about 60 per cent of Singaporeans e-registered with MFA are located.